Collusion/pickmybrain/README.txt

 doc_id_x_count	how many matches of current token in this document (SENTIMENT INDEXES: (count<<8) | sentiscore ) pair_data_x	( next_token_id << field_bits )
-next_token_id	unique ID of the immediately following token, zero if current token is last of the field field_bits	in which fields this token pair is present, number of field bits = number if indexable columns
+next_token_id	unique ID of the immediately following token, zero if current token is last of the field field_bits	in which fields this token pair is present, number of field bits = number of indexable columns

 For decoding the data:
 1. run variable byte decode on the whole binary string